faveosuite/faveo-integration-sample/README.md

 # About this repo
 This repo contains a sample Laravel web application, showing integration with below platforms

-- Agora invoicing
+- <a href="https://github.com/ladybirdweb/agora-invoicing-community">Agora invoicing </a>
-- Agora license manager
+- <a href="https://github.com/ladybirdweb/agora-license-manager">Agora license manager</a>

 This application is muti tenant and can be deployed on any cloud insfrastructure